FTSE 100 edges higher as UK economy returns to growth | Headlines

 FTSE 100 edges higher as UK economy returns to growth

-Balfour Beatty surged about 9%, on track for its biggest one-day gain since August 2022, after the infrastructure firm reported a better-than-expected full-year revenue.
-Shares of Flutter Entertainment Plc added almost 3% after JP Morgan upgraded the gambling group to "overweight" from "neutral."
+"Because of this potential soft landing, the Bank of England won't have to cut quite as swiftly as markets might have expected if the economy had stayed in recession."
+Investors added to their bets of a rate cut in June, although the first one is not fully priced in until August.

-The UK's blue-chip index edged higher on Wednesday after data showed Britain's economy returned to growth at the start of 2024, while corporate earnings also added to the positive mood.
+The UK's blue-chip index held near recent highs on Wednesday after data showed Britain's economy returned to growth at the start of 2024, while corporate earnings further added to the positive mood.

-The exporter-heavy FTSE 100 was up 0.1%, as of 0814 GMT, following its strongest close in more than nine months on Tuesday.
+The exporter-heavy FTSE 100 inched up 0.1% after its strongest close in more than nine months on Tuesday.
 The mid-cap FTSE 250 index rose nearly 0.2%.

-British gross domestic product in January grew by 0.2% month-on-month, in line with economists' expectations in a Reuters poll, boosted by a rebound in retailing and house-building.
-The numbers offered some relief to Prime Minister Rishi Sunak ahead of an election expected this year, after the country entered a shallow recession in the second half of 2023.
+British gross domestic product grew in January by 0.2% month-on-month, in line with economists' expectations, boosted by a rebound in retailing and house-building.
+The numbers offered some relief to Prime Minister Rishi Sunak ahead of an election expected this year as the country entered a shallow recession in the second half of 2023.

+"Seeing a positive momentum for the UK economy right out of January suggests that recession is firmly in the rearview mirror.
+That mythical soft landing that we've all been talking about seems to be within reach," said Danni Hewson, head of financial analysis at AJ Bell.
+"Because of this potential soft landing, the Bank of England won't have to cut quite as swiftly as markets might have expected if the economy had stayed in recession."

-Among single stocks, Metro Bank gained 1% after the lender posted a smaller annual loss, supported by its cost-cutting efforts and as outflows stabilised towards the end of the year after an eleventh-hour capital injection.
-Balfour Beatty surged about 9%, on track for its biggest one-day gain since August 2022, after the infrastructure firm reported a better-than-expected full-year revenue.
+Investors added to their bets of a rate cut in June, although the first one is not fully priced in until August.
+Among single stocks, Metro Bank inched up 0.3% after the lender posted a smaller annual loss, supported by its cost-cutting efforts and as outflows stabilised towards the end of the year.

-Shares of Flutter Entertainment Plc added almost 3% after JP Morgan upgraded the gambling group to "overweight" from "neutral."
+Balfour Beatty surged about 7.5%, on track for its biggest one-day gain since August 2022, as the infrastructure firm reported a better-than-expected full-year revenue and announced share buyback plans.
+Shares of Flutter Entertainment Plc added 1.6% after JP Morgan upgraded the gambling group to "overweight" from "neutral", while Man Group rose 4%, with traders pointing to an upgrade from BofA Global Research.

+London-listed shares of Hochschild Mining dipped 4%, following the 2024 production outlook, while Glencore climbed 2% after Deutsche Bank upgraded the miner to "buy" from "hold".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)